Life Story Research and Practice Collaborative

 To provide opportunities for networking, collaboration, education, and dissemination of research and best practice among life story practitioners, researchers, and others with interest in the Life Story field.

-Our next meeting will be held on Webex on Wed Sept 10, 2025 at 1pm EST
+Meeting: Wed Sept 10, 2025 at 1pm EST

 Meeting: July 9th, 2025 11:00 am EST